Local Democratic legislators concerned about education bill

 Austin said as proposed, any individual can file a complaint against an educator or school system about what is being taught.

-“It can mean the loss of a teaching license or a fine,” she said.
+“It can mean the loss of a teaching license or a fine."

 Austin said legislation is being considered that would reduce voter access in an election.